Last Updated on September 3, 2023 by Prakash Kolli

-The 2022 Canadian Dividend Aristocrats are Canadian stocks that have grown their dividend for 5+ years in a row.
-There are about 93 stocks on the list as of November 30, 2022.
+The 2023 Canadian Dividend Aristocrats are Canadian stocks that have grown their dividend for 5+ years in a row.
+There are 90 stocks on the list as of July 31, 2023.
 However, five years or more of dividend growth does not by itself qualify a stock as a Canadian Dividend Aristocrat.
 To be included on the list, a company must meet three criteria:

 - Increased the regular dividend per share for 5+ consecutive years but can maintain the same dividend for a maximum of two consecutive years within that five-year period.
 For new additions, the company must have increased its dividend in the first year of the prior five years.

 - Have a market capitalization of at least $300 CAD million

 In addition, the Canadian Dividend Aristocrats follow these rules.